JeffKatzy/ds-lecture-notes/module-1/week-2/python-object-relations-assessment/README.md

   * returns an array of all reviews for that restaurant
 * Restaurant#customers
   * returns all of customers who have written reviews of that restaurant.
 A `Restaurant` has many `Customers` and a `Customer` has many `Restaurants`

+### Submitting your code challenge

+We'll be submitting the form using the gist gem.
+The gist gem allows you to quickly make and get a link to a short github repository.

+1. Place all of your code in `solution.py`
+2. Install gist, by going to your terminal and typing `gem install gist` or `brew install gist`.
+3. From the folder of your assessment, type into the terminal `gist solution.py`
+4. (Optional) If you need to login with your credentials, simply run `gist --login`, and then when logged in type `gist solution.py` into your terminal again.
+5. Running `gist solution` will return a link to your gist.
+6. Go to [this google form](https://goo.gl/forms/0N1QJpzqrHtOGo462), and enter your name and a link to the gist.